EvilEnigma/shellcatcher/README.md

 # shellcatcher

 I wanted to expirement different capabilities of Terraform such as use of providers, executing local and remote commands, copying files, and executing external scripts.
-So i decided to build a tool to demonstrate a very common offensive security workflow, a system to catch shells..
+So i decided to build a tool to demonstrate a very common offensive security workflow, use IaC to create a system to catch shells..

 ## Objective